UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 - **Must** be intuitive
 - Interface **must** not distract from functionality
+- Jetpack Compose (new!)
+  - Can design interface without writing large amounts of code
+- XML (old, like really old!)
   - Java / Kotlin code or XML layout files are needed
-  - Can design interface without writing large amounts of code

 ---

 ## Taking a Tour of the Android Project View

-- **Java folder** – contains Java / Kotlin source code
+- **Kotlin+Java folder** – contains Kotlin and Java source code
 - **Res folder** – contains images, music, and video
 - **Manifests folder** – contains the `Android Manifest.xml`, which contains information about the application that Android needs to run